gelatodigital/gelato-uniswap/README.md

 ### Step 3: Deposit Funds on Gelato

-Providers must lock funds inside Gelato, to pay for their Users' `Task` executions.
+Gelato Providers must lock funds inside Gelato, to pay for their Users' `Task` executions.

 Run this script to lock up `2 ETH` inside Gelato.